Oilfield services shakeup in cards after GE-Baker Hughes deal

 "Part of this consensus on pricing is not everybody sitting around the table smoking cigars saying oil is going back to $80, $90, $100," said Getten.

-Companies striking deals recently have included pipeline operators American Midstream Partners (AMID.N), which announced plans to buy JP Energy Partners JPEP.N last week, and refiners like HollyFrontier Corp (HFC.N), which agreed to buy a Suncor Inc division on Monday.
+Companies striking deals recently have included pipeline operators American Midstream Partners, which announced plans to buy JP Energy Partners last week, and refiners like HollyFrontier Corp, which agreed to buy a Suncor Inc division on Monday.
 In the exploration and production segment, buyers have been targeting companies with premium acreage in the Delaware and Permian basins in Texas.

 "There is a material backlog of transactions that people have been looking to do on the M&A side, and it seems like we are primed to see a return to normalcy in the energy M&A transactions," Getten said.